linnarsson-lab/ROBOFISH/Instalation.md

 The next cell in the Jupyter lab notebook will contain the functions to initiate the system.
 First make sure all paths in this cell are correct.
 - Make sure the path to the database is correct.
 In your ROBOFISH folder a new folder should have been made called `FISH_database` containing the database: `FISH_System2_db.sqlite`.
 Add the path to this file in the Jupyter lab (Windows: right click, properties, Location).
 - For the first run you can ignore the `start_imaging_file_path` and the `imaging_output folder`.
 Below are the explanations if you wan to set them up.
-- The `start_imaging_file` is a temporary file that the system uses to communicate with the Nikon software to start the imaging once a staining is done.
+  - The `start_imaging_file` is a file that the system uses to communicate with the Nikon software to automatically start the imaging once a staining is done.
+It is present in this repository.
+Find the 'start_imaging_file.txt', and put the path to this file in the program.
+(The `start_imaging_file.txt` is a text file with a single number in it.
+If you make it from scratch put a 0.
+0 means no sample to image.
+1 means start imaging of the sample or sample number 1.
+Or another number if there are multiple samples.)
+  - For the 'imaging_output_folder' specifiy the path were the images will be saved.
+The program will make a log file containing all details of that imaging round and experiment to the specified folder.
+It is a pickeled python dictionary that can be opened with: `pickle.load(open('<path to file>', 'rb)`

 - Make sure the recevoir is on the right side of the pump.